Goutham100/cryptonite_taskphase_goutham/cryptonite_taskphase_goutham/Pondering_Paths.md

 ### Category: linux Basics

 ## Step 1: find the contents of the directory im in
-- run ls , output: Desktop
+- run `ls` , output: Desktop
 - enter Desktop and run the program
-- gets the directory where the program is in which is /, so i go back to / using cd .. command and then enter challenge.
+- gets the directory where the program is in which is /, so i go back to / using `cd ..` command and then enter challenge.
-- then i use ./run to get the flag as it requires to enter from relative path.
+- then I used `./run` to get the flag as it requires to enter from relative path.

 ### Tools used:
 - none